 A modelling framework to discuss, explore and explain physics students’ difficulties in understanding consensus models

 Because of the difficulties that students experience in translating between real world situations and physical models we argue that physical models provide an important connection between students’ mental models derived from real world experiences and the mathematical models that are the endpoint learning goals of these students.
-A modelling cycle is suggested in figure 1 followed by an example of implementation in a sequence on normal reaction.
+A modelling cycle is suggested in figure 1 followed by a brief example of implementation in a sequence on normal reaction.

 Figure 1.
 Proposed modelling cycle.

 This modelling cycle is derived from literature described in the theoretical framework above.
-For example, the cycle of [12] involves transfer between the physical and mathematical models.
-[13] argue that this transfer should be perceived as a continuum.
-We include the transfer between the real world and physical models on an equal footing to the transfer from physical to mathematical models and perceive this first cycle also as a continuum.
-The processes that connect the real world with physical models (simplification / structuring a physical model from the real world, validation of findings from the physical model in real world situations) are profoundly neglected in physics instruction, resulting in learning difficulties such as those on normal reaction discussed above.
+For example, the cycle of [12] involves transfer between the physical and mathematical models with the aid of the processes of mathematization and interpretation.
+[13] also focused on integration of physics and mathematics, but argued that this transfer should be perceived as a continuum.
+Their physical-mathematical model “can be used on its own as well as connected to the ‘world’ ” [13:496] using the processes of simplification/structuring and validation.
+However we propose that the transfer between the real world and physical models is on an equal footing with the transfer from physical to mathematical models (as depicted in Figure 1) and perceive this first cycle also as a continuum (unlike [13]).
+The processes that connect the real world with physical models (simplification / structuring a physical model from the real world, validation of findings from the physical model in real world situations) are often neglected in physics instruction ([15], [19]), resulting in learning difficulties such as those on normal reaction discussed above and addressed below.

-An example of the application of the Modelling Framework to the development of student understanding
+A brief example of the application of the Modelling Framework to the development of student understanding via connections between the real world and the physical model

 Our example is, again, the concept of normal reaction.
 The approach outlined here has been evolving over many years in the teaching of the second author, and of a high school science teacher.
-Its early forms derived much from the work of [16].
-Versions of the sequence close to its current form exist, as used with BSc graduates with biology majors preparing to teach integrated science to Grade 10 ([17]) and with Grade 10 science classes ([15]).
-The sequence has also been used in undergraduate physics.
-Other research has shown the same broad features of student difficulties before undergraduate instruction in this topic (e.g. [18]).
+Its early forms derived much from the work of [16], and is discussed in [18].
+Versions close to its current form exist, as used with BSc (biology majors) preparing to teach integrated science to Grade 10 ([17]) and with Grade 10 science classes ([15]).
+It has also been used in undergraduate physics.
+Research has shown the same broad student difficulties before undergraduate instruction in this topic (e.g. [20]).

 The beginning point is a book on a horizontal table and the question “why doesn’t the book fall?”.
 This Real world situation is placed in front of the students, and throughout the following discussion is considered only in terms of book and table.
 That is, the whole system of book/table/floor/ building/ earth is simplified to the limited system of book/table.
 As a further simplification, only this situation is considered, and the vector nature of force is only addressed via terms “up”, “down”, “push”, “pull”.